 I have a rule on the Coffee Spot never to write negative/critical pieces.
 Today, I’m partially suspending that rule.
 Never have such high expectations been met with such bitter disappointment.
 Don’t get me wrong: the coffee was excellent, while the setting has so much potential.
 However, counter-service and disposable cups just don’t cut it for me, not when you could do so much more.

-Talking of the coffee, there’s a house-blend and single-origin on espresso, plus a selection of single-origins available as pour-overs through the Chemex and that’s pretty much it.
+Talking of the coffee, there’s a house-blend (Brazil and two different Ethiopians) and a single-origin, both available as espresso or pour-over (through the Chemex), but that’s pretty much it.
 You can, of course, buy the beans, while there’s a limited range of merchandising on sale, but don’t forget to bring your own cup.

 You can read more of my thoughts after the gallery.